bram2202/esp8266-dsmr/README.md

 # esp8266-dsmr

-> 16-04-2021: Based on Bram2202's [esp8266-dsmr](https://github.com/bram2202/esp8266-dsmr).
-> - Extended number of supported properties to include all property values send by a [Kaifa 304](https://www.liander.nl/sites/default/files/Meters-Handleidingen-elektriciteit-Kaifa-uitgebreid.pdf) smart meter.
-Now in a simple structure and easy to extend.
-> - Changed MQTT structure to `esp-dsmr/<device-id>/<property-name>`.
-The property name can include additional `/`.
-E.g. for `1-0:31.7.0` (L1 instant usage), the MQTT topic is `esp-dsmr/<device-id>/power/phase_1/instant_usage`.
->
-> See [code](https://github.com/diversit/esp8266-dsmr/blob/master/esp8266-dsmr.ino#L28) for all supported properties.

 A ESP8266 based DSMR reader, posting onto MQTT, powered directly from the meter itself, no external power supply needed..

 All units (except power tariff and version) are rounded to 3 decimals.